Ale-Litz/Finance_Python_Power-BI/README.md

 # Finance_Python_Power-BI
-Web scraping in python to power bi
+Web scraping in python to show in power bi